Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Enumerating correctible error patterns

 \section{Enumerating correctible error patterns}

+Suppose we have transmitted a permutation $g\in C_m\wr S_n$ and obtained the received word~$w$, which contains errors.
+The {\em error pattern} of~$w$ is the subset of the positions $\{1,\ldots,mn\}$ where the errors are situated.
+Formally, a {\em $k$-error pattern} is a subset of $\{1,\ldots,mn\}$ of size $k$.

-We observe that the algorithm described above only requires a majority of correct elements \emph{in each block}.
-Consequently, there will be patterns of up to $nr$ errors that can successfully be corrected, as long as there are no more than $r$ errors in each block.
+We observe that Algorithm~\ref{alg:decoding} will successfully decode~$w$ if there are a majority of correct elements \emph{in each block}.
+Consequently, there will be error patterns of size at most~$nr$ that can successfully be corrected (where $r = \lfloor \frac{m-1}{2} \rfloor$), regardless of what the erroneous symbols are.
+We call an error pattern {\em correctible} if it contains no more than~$r$ errors in each block.
 In this section, we investigate how many such patterns there are.

+Before we do so, we remark that for a given transmitted permutation~$g$ there are received words whose error patterns are not correctible, but which still can be decoded by Algorithm~\ref{alg:decoding}, depending on the nature of the erroneous symbols.
+For instance, consider Example~\ref{example:algexample}, but suppose the received word $w$ begins $[7,8,6,15,1\mid \ldots]$.
+Three positions in that block contain errors (so the pattern is not correctible), yet Algorithm~\ref{alg:decoding} would determine the correct block label and cyclic shift.
+On the other hand, if the received word $w$ begins $[7,8,1,1,1\mid\ldots]$, the error pattern is the same, but Algorithm~\ref{alg:decoding} would fail.
+In the remainder of the paper, we are only concerned with correctible error patterns.

 For positive integers $k$, $n$ and $r$, define $\mathcal{P}_{n,r}(k)$ to be the set of all partitions of the integer $k$ into at most $n$ parts, and where each part has size at most $r$.
 For $\pi \in \mathcal{P}_{n,r}(k)$, we denote the number of parts of size $i$ by $f_i(\pi)$ (so that $\sum f_i(\pi) \leq n$).
 We also define a quantity $c_i(\pi)$ to be